pablo-lopez-martinez/SO/README.md

 # SO
-This project consist on the creation of a terminal with a set of bash command and their implementation-
+This project consist on the creation of a terminal with a set of bash command and their implementation.